 Social entrepreneur Christie Garton first started working with millennial women in 2008 when she launched UChic.com, an online magazine written by and for college women.
 More publications soon followed, including four editions of UChic: A College Girl’s Guide to Everything, a best-selling guidebook for women entering college.

 Along the way, Christie also founded the UChic Foundation, a social enterprise that she calls “fashion with a purpose,” selling fashion accessories to young women and applying the proceeds to funding the dreams of other young women through the “1000 Dreams” scholarship program.
+Her latest venture is the 1000 Dreams Fund.

 Once I got over my deep disappointment that Christie was not around back when I was in college, I connected with her recently to hear more about her book UChic’s Diploma Diaries: The Chic Grad’s Guide to Work, Love, and Everything in Between.
 Here’s what she had to say.